UCR-Robotics/UCR-Robotics/docs/tbot/moRbt.rst

 The details and programming tips for PID are listed in: https://ucr-ee144.readthedocs.io/en/latest/lab3.html .
 Please read it carefully and here we will introduce some tips on tuning the parameters :math:`K_D`, :math:`K_P`, :math:`K_I`.

   - Criterion: the criterion for choosing the parameters are shown as follows.
-The other figure shows how to obtain these criterion when you give inputs to drive the system achieving the desired point.
+The other figure shows how to obtain these criteria when you give inputs to drive the system achieving the desired point.

   .. image:: figures/criterion.png
     :width: 80%